5 minute read

 How do you know if you’re going through menopause?

-- Perimenopause- This is when your body is preparing for menopause.
+- Perimenopause is when your body starts preparing for menopause.
 Your ovaries start to produce less estrogen and progesterone.
-This drop in hormones can cause irregular periods, hot flashes, or night sweats.
-During this time, there is still a chance you could become pregnant.
-Perimenopause can last 4 to 8 years, and stops when menopause begins.
+This drop in hormones can cause symptoms like skipped periods, hot flashes, or night sweats.
+But even during these changes, you could still get pregnant.
+Perimenopause can last for a few months to a decade, but the average length is 3 to 4 years.

-- Menopause- After perimenopause, you’ll enter menopause (usually around 51 years of age).
-Your ovaries will no longer release eggs, hormone levels will become very low, and your period will stop completely.
-Once you’ve been period-free for 12 months in a row, you will have transitioned to menopause and then be in post-menopause.
-But if you haven’t had a period in a few months and then it returns, the clock starts over, and you’re back in perimenopause.
+- Menopause follows perimenopause and usually happens around age 51.
+During this time, your ovaries will no longer release eggs, hormone levels will become very low, and your period will stop completely.
+Once you’ve been period-free for 12 months in a row, you’ll have transitioned to menopause.
+But there’s a catch: if you haven’t had a period in a few months and then it returns, the clock starts over, and you’re back in perimenopause.

-- Post Menopause- Post-menopause follows menopause and is the period of time when your body adjusts to the changes that have happened.
-Hot flashes and other symptoms may continue for a few years, but eventually, they will disappear.
-It’s important to know that bleeding is not a symptom of post menopause.
-Bleeding during this time is not normal you should speak with a healthcare provider if it occurs.
-(4)
+- Post menopause follows menopause and is the time when your body adjusts to the changes that have happened.
+Hot flashes and other symptoms can continue for a few years, but eventually, they fade away.
+It’s important to know that bleeding isn’t a symptom of post menopause.
+Bleeding during this time is not normal, you should speak with a healthcare provider if it happens.³

 The difference between premature menopause and early menopause is the age of when menopause happens:

-- Premature menopause is when menopause happens before 40 years of age
+- Premature menopause is when menopause happens before age 40

-- Early menopause is when menopause happens before 45 years of age
+- Early menopause is when menopause happens before age 45

 Premature menopause should be evaluated thoroughly by a healthcare provider.5 Women who experience premature menopause are at a higher risk of developing osteoporosis, heart disease, and other health issues associated with menopause.
 Because of this, it’s crucial to receive proper medical care and support.5